United States Capitol revolutionary war and beyond header United States Capitol

 "In all criminal prosecutions, the accused shall enjoy the right to a speedy... trial."

-You can read more about the Speedy Trial Clause here.
+You can read more about the Speedy Trial Clause here or you can read about several interesting and significant Sixth Amendment Court Cases dealing with the Speedy Trial Clause here.

 6th Amendment - The Public Trial Clause

-That's what happened to many people in European and English history.
-People were tortured and even executed in secret trials.
+Throughout European and English history, many people were tortured, executed or unjustly imprisoned for things they didn't do in secret trials.
 That's why the Founding Fathers were determined to protect people from being tried in secret.
-Aren't you glad they were?
 The Public Trial Clause reads like this:

 "In all criminal prosecutions, the accused shall enjoy the right to a... public trial"

-You can read more about the Public Trial Clause here.
+You can read more about the Public Trial Clause here or you can read about several interesting and significant Sixth Amendment Court Cases dealing with the Public Trial Clause here.

 6th Amendment - The Right to Trial by Jury Clause

-The Right to Trial by Jury Clause protects you from persecution by corrupt judges, who might sentence you unfairly if trials were held in secret.
+The Right to Trial by Jury Clause protects you from persecution by corrupt judges, who might sentence you unfairly if they alone had the power to convict you.
 The Founding Fathers were aware of the history in England and Europe of people being sentenced to lengthy prison terms, tortured or even killed in secret trials.
-If you were accused in this situation, you often had no chance to defend yourself and the charges were often trumped up to eliminate political and religious dissent.
+If you were accused in this situation, you often had no chance to defend yourself and the charges were often trumped up to eliminate political and religious dissent.il

-By requiring a jury to be involved in a trial, serious and sometimes fatal decisions are taken out of the hands of a few judges or officials, and are put into the hands of a group of average citizens who look over the evidence.
+By requiring a jury to be involved in a trial, serious and sometimes fatal decisions are taken out of the hands of one or a few judges, and are put into the hands of a group of average citizens who look over the evidence.
 This greatly reduces the possibility of corruption in the trial.

 The 6th Amendment Right to Trial by Jury Clause reads like this: